PiotrBerebecki/voice-controlled-stopwatch/README.md

 <!-- ***************************************************** -->
-## Request Animation Frame (Joey)
+## Request Animation Frame

-- The window.requestAnimationFrame() method tells the browser that you want to perform an animation and requests that the browser call a specified function to update the animation.
+- The window.requestAnimationFrame() method tells the browser that you want to perform an animation and requests that the browser calls a specified function to update the animation.
 - We call this method within our `runTimer()` function in order to update the value shown on the stopwatch.
 The number of callbacks is usually 60 times per second. `runTimer()` is called again within `window.requestAnimationFrame()` to keep updating the stopwatch value.

 ```javascript